dotnetthailand/ThaiRomanizationSharp/src/ThaiRomanizationSharp.Tltk/README.md

   $ sudo apt update && sudo apt -y upgrade
   $ sudo apt install python3
   ```
-- Verify if Python has been installed successfully by checking a vesion.
+- Verify if Python has been installed successfully by checking a version.
   ```sh
   $ python3 --version
   ```
 - We should get Python version `3.6.9` or newer.
-- Install pip by excuting the following command:
+- Install pip by executing the following command:
   ```sh
   $ sudo apt install python3-pip
   ```